Chuck Stewart

-Charles Stewart (May 21, 1927 – January 20, 2017) was an American photographer best known for his portraits of jazz singers and musicians such as Louis Armstrong, Count Basie, John Coltrane, Ella Fitzgerald, and Miles Davis, as well as artists in the R&B and salsa genres.
+Charles Stewart (May 21, 1927 – January 20, 2017) was an American photographer best known for his portraits of jazz singers and musicians such as Louis Armstrong, Count Basie, John Coltrane, Ella Fitzgerald, Earl Hines, and Miles Davis, as well as artists in the R&B and salsa genres.
 Stewart's photographs have graced more than 2,000 album covers.

 Early life

-Stewart was born in Henrietta, Texas and grew up in Tucson, Arizona.
+Stewart was born in Henrietta, Texas, and grew up in Tucson, Arizona.
 His father, Hugh Paris Stewart, was a chef while his mother, Anne Harris, was a domestic worker.
 He received a Kodak Brownie camera as a present when he was 13 years old and used it that same day to take photos of Marian Anderson, who had come to visit his school Dunbar.
 After they were developed, he was able to sell his photos for two dollars, making him a professional photographer from his first day he took pictures.
 Stewart attended and graduated from Tucson Senior High School May 1945.
 He attended Ohio University as a photography major, one of the only two universities in the United States that offered the program at the collegiate level and the only one that would then accept African American students.
 He graduated from Ohio University with a BFA degree in 1948.
 He graduated in 1949, was drafted into the Army and worked as a military photographer, photographing atomic bomb tests in 1952.